About Regeneration

 Design effective wildlife crossings.
 Wildlife crossings can provide valuable habitat connectivity and wildlife escape measures in urban areas.
 One wildlife crossing across a road can save society up to $443,000 annually through vehicle collision reductions.
 There are several ways in which wildlife crossing design and implementation can be improved:

-• A U.S. Department of Transportation handbook provides guidance on effective crossing design and implementation.
+• U.S. Department of Transportation handbook provides guidance on effective crossing design and implementation.
 The handbook stresses the avoidance of critical habitat by new road building in the first place.
 Critical habitat designations perturb road construction in these sensitive areas.

 • India’s first urban wildlife corridor will consist of a network of wildlife crossings below roads around a wildlife sanctuary frequented by leopards.